This time we get to ask Mummy questions.

 D&G: Where else would you like to take us to?

 On British soil?
 As mentioned before – the Yorkshire Dales and the Lake District.
+I’m also desperate to see a little more of Ireland.
+I love my history and I’ve always had a bit of an obsession for castles.
+One of my dreams is to stay in a beautiful castle hotel.
+It’s something I’ve always wanted to do, ever since I was young.
+A friend recommended checking out castle hotels Ireland and when I did I fell in love, so that’s definitely one for the future.
 A little further – Isle of Scilly is on the list!
 Heard we can fly in a plane altogether.
 Shall we try it this Summer?

 I’m thinking somewhere you two can frolic in the snow like Switzerland or Austria.
 Next Winter?
 Maybe we’ll meet Jack, the labradoodle there!
 On the way, since we’re going by train, we might stop in Liechtenstein – just for the heck of it!
 I’ve been there many moons ago and cannot remember a thing about it except for a castle on the hill.